timh2021/Cyber-Projects/README.md

   To move to the Playbooks you will to need to do the following:

-  cd /etc/ansible   then once in do  ls
+ - cd /etc/ansible   then once in do  ls

   The DVWA playbook will not be there more than likely.
 So you will need to create one.
 You initiate the work with either Nano, VI or VIM

-  The VI is the editor command I use.
+  The VI is the editor command I used

-  Type VI  and the name you will be naming this playbook.
+ - Type VI  and the title you will be naming this playbook.
 It must follow this format.
 Here is an example (my-playbook.yml)  The name must have .yml at the very end.

   Once in hit I to insert, then enter the below items

 ---